cydodol-beep/shorttail-ecommerce/README.md

     - Added onLoad and onError handlers for comprehensive error tracking
     - Created new API route (`/api/avatar/update`) using service role to bypass RLS policies
     - Enhanced profile fetch operations to ensure avatar URL is properly retrieved
+    - Added image conversion utility to automatically convert uploaded images to WebP format
+    - Implemented file upload interface for easy avatar management in profile settings
-  - **Result**: Avatars now display consistently and reliably across all application pages
+  - **Result**: Avatars now display consistently and users can easily upload images that are automatically converted and validated

 ### Comprehensive Debugging Implementation 🔧
 - **Added Detailed Error Logging**:
-  - **Issue**: Difficult to diagnose avatar-related issues
+  - **Issue**: Difficult to diagnose avatar and image-related issues
-  - **Solution**: Implemented comprehensive logging for avatar operations
+  - **Solution**: Implemented comprehensive logging for avatar and image operations
   - **Implementation Details**:
     - Added logging for avatar URL validation with length and prefix information
     - Added logging when profiles are fetched and refetched
-    - Added logging for avatar image load and error events
+    - Added logging for avatar and image load and error events
     - Added verification steps in the avatar update API route
-    - Enhanced error messages with detailed information about the failure point
+    - Enhanced error messages with detailed information about failure points
-  - **Result**: Developers can now easily identify where avatar issues occur in the process
+  - **Result**: Developers can now easily identify where avatar and image issues occur in the process

+---

+## Recent Updates (January 8, 2026)

+### Hero Section Image Upload Enhancement 🖼️
+- **Added WebP Image Upload for Hero Section**:
+  - **Issue**: Admins couldn't upload custom hero section images directly from admin panel
+  - **Solution**: Enhanced admin panel's Landing Page Management section with image upload functionality
+  - **Implementation Details**:
+    - Added dedicated upload component in "Landing Page Management" → "Hero Section"
+    - Supports direct file upload with automatic conversion to WebP format
+    - Validates file type (accepts all common image formats but converts to WebP)
+    - Enforces 5MB size limit for performance
+    - Converts images to WebP format with quality setting of 0.8 and max dimensions of 1920x1080
+    - Integrates with existing "Hero Images" settings array in database
+    - Provides visual feedback and error handling for invalid files
+    - Added conversion utility function (`convertImageToWebP`) for automatic format conversion
+    - Properly handles image data as data URLs for storage in database
+  - **Result**: Administrators can now easily upload custom hero images that are automatically converted and optimized for the website

 ---